dan-gamble/TIL/js/sticky-header.md

     this.isTicking = false
     this.offset = 50

-    // This will set up all the scrollY tracking points we need this._setupInitial()
+    this._setupInitial()
     this._setupListeners()

-    // Fire the onScroll event so we can position it initially this._onScroll()
+    // Fire the onScroll event so we can capture initial values this._onScroll()
   }